-Once inside, expect incredible floor-to-ceiling views and groups of trendy City types splashing the cash on sexy show-stopping cocktails at the bar – don’t miss the creamy and fruity Lychee Cooler, a blend of vodka, elderflower and vanilla sugar shaken with lychee juice and coconut milk.
+Once inside, expect incredible floor-to-ceiling views of London’s impressive skyline and groups of trendy City types splashing the cash on sexy show-stopping cocktails at the bar – don’t miss the creamy and fruity Lychee Cooler, a blend of vodka, elderflower and vanilla sugar which is shaken with lychee juice and coconut milk.

-The buzz spills over into the razzmatazz restaurant, a pretty space decorated with hanging plants and splashes of bright orange.
-Samba music blasts from the speakers, innumerable staff are on hand to deliver “great service” and the views are, of course, spectacular (especially on a clear day).
+The buzz spills over into the razzmatazz restaurant, a truly gorgeous space decorated with hanging plants and splashes of bright orange.
+You can expect to hear Samba music blasting from the speakers, while innumerable staff are on hand to deliver “great service” and the views are, of course, spectacular (especially on a clear day).